tgelmi-candusso/spatial_analysis_workshop_UWIN/RMarkdown.md

             scale_size_continuous(breaks=seq(100, 500, by=100))

 </details>

+Now that you’ve made a simple map with point data, it’s time to move on to lines.

 ## Vector data: lines

 In this section, you will learn the following methods for working with